Water ambulance

-The water ambulance is a boat used for emergency medical care in island areas such as the city of Venice, Italy, the Isles of Scilly, UK or the Norway fjords.
+A water ambulance is a boat used for emergency medical services in island areas such as the city of Venice, Italy, the Isles of Scilly, UK or the Norway fjords.

 Dubai

 Dubai Ambulance Foundation has launched the "maritime ambulance project" in 2015 and it is improving it to eight ambulances scattered throughout the state in the next years.

 Dubai water ambulances or marine ambulances as they call them are stuffed with the latest advanced emergency equipment and automatic CPR.

 Sweden

 Crews on Swedish water ambulances are normally made up of three persons, including a pilot (sailor) and at least one specialist nurse (usually ambulance, intensive care, or emergency care).
 The third in the crew can be an undergraduate nurse, or alternatively an ambulance healthcare provider.
 The medical staff are also trained crew members on the ship.

 Gothenburg got its first maritime emergency in 2008.
 The vessel covers Gothenburg's southern archipelago, and is based in Öckerö.